-Errors and omissions insurance and directors and officers insurance are not mandatory.
-As a matter of practicality, nearly all banks maintain both types of insurance, and thus a requirement to be so insured would be unnecessary.
+Errors and omissions insurance and directors and officers insurance are not mandatory, but are allowed under Neb.
+Rev. Stat. § 21-1797.
+As a matter of practicality, nearly all credit unions maintain both types of insurance, and thus a requirement to be so insured would be unnecessary.